-Due to its proximity to other transit systems, including light rail and bus services, the block between 1st and 2nd streets on the south side of East Santa Clara Street was selected as a location for a station entrance.
+Due to its proximity to other transit systems, including light rail and bus services, the block between 1ST and 2ND streets on the south side of East Santa Clara Street was selected as a location for a station entrance.
 This block is within the San Jose Downtown Commercial Historic District.
-Light rail operates on 1st and 2nd streets and stops, both north and southbound, are located within the block.
-Buses operate and stops are located on 1st, 2nd, and East Santa Clara streets, also within the block.
+Light rail operates on 1ST and 2ND streets and stops, both north and southbound, are located within the block.
+Buses operate and stops are located on 1ST, 2ND and East Santa Clara streets, also within the block.
 Three station entrance options are identified in this block.
-These options are further discussed in Section 7.5.2 of this chapter.
+These options are further discussed in Section 7.5.2.